Dans-labs/dariah/docs/Model.md

 the user group, the second key is the level of the thing.

-If the dictionary of a user group does not contain a key for a certain level, then those users have no power to do that thing.
+If the dictionary of a user group does not contain a key for a certain level, then the users in that group have no power to do that things that require that level.

 Otherwise the value is either 1, -1, or -2, meaning: